Facilitating Local Natural Capital Investment

 This pilot aims to demonstrate practical ways in which private finance and investment, combined with public funding where appropriate, can support nature-based outcomes.
 As a first step, the project has published a Literature Review to provide a detailed understanding of natural capital investment initiatives in the UK and overseas and identify key learnings for the application of similar approaches in a Scottish context.
 It aims to build awareness and capacity amongst regional and local partnerships for how they can facilitate private investment at a local level in nature-based solutions.
 It focusses on developing the business cases, structures, mechanisms, and supporting tools required to deliver significant investments in natural assets that have the potential to be scaled up and replicated across Scotland.
 The project responds to the challenge to secure more varied and sustained investment in nature, and find innovative approaches.
 It is delivered in partnership with Scottish Government, Scottish Forestry, and the Scottish Land Commission and is taking place in the Tweed Forum area.

-- Investing in the future of nature – unique business project
+- News release (7 October 2020) - Investing in the future of nature – unique business project

 - NatureScot Research Report 1260 - Facilitating Local Natural Capital Investment - Literature Review